Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Introduction and main results

-This paper is mainly concerned with establishing a free analogue of the above-mentioned Klartag-Sodin result.
+This paper is mainly concerned with establishing a free analog of the above-mentioned Klartag-Sodin result.
 In order to be able to evaluate our rates of convergence properly, we briefly outline already existing Berry-Esseen type estimates in free probability theory.
-Chistyakov and Götze \cite{Chistyakov2013, Chistyakov2008a} studied the rate of convergence in the free central limit theorem under the usual finite third absolute moment condition.
-More precisely, they were able to establish the standard rate of order $n^{-\nicefrac{1}{2}}$ for free identically distributed self-adjoint random variables.
-In the case of free non-identically distributed self-adjoint random variables, they proved a rate of convergence that up to a square root corresponds to the standard rate given by the third Lyapunov fraction.
-Recently, Maejima and Sakuma \cite{Maejima2022} were able to relax the above-mentioned finite third absolute moment condition.
-Mai and Banna \cite{Banna2021} and Speicher and Mai \cite{Mai2013} considered the corresponding rates in the setting of operator-valued free probability.
+Chistyakov and Götze \cite{Chistyakov2013, Chistyakov2008a} studied the rate of convergence in the free central limit theorem under the usual finite third absolute moment \revtwo assumption. \revvtwo More precisely, in \revtwo \cite[Corollary 2.2]{Chistyakov2013}, \revvtwo they established the standard rate of order $n^{-\nicefrac{1}{2}}$ for free identically distributed self-adjoint random variables.
+In the case of free non-identically distributed self-adjoint random variables, they obtained a rate of convergence given by the square root of the third Lyapunov fraction; compare to \cite[Theorem 2.6]{Chistyakov2008a}. \rev Recently, Maejima and Sakuma \cite{Maejima2022} provided Berry-Esseen type estimates under weaker moment assumptions. \revv Banna and Mai \cite{Banna2021} and Mai and Speicher \cite{Mai2013} considered the corresponding rates in the setting of operator-valued free probability theory.